ibm-watson-data-lab/ibmseti/setigopublic.md

 `compamp` and `archive-compamp` files are stored in [IBM Object Store](https://console.ng.bluemix.net/catalog/object-storage/).

-The raw data for a signal that is categorized as a `Candidate` is stored as an `archive-compamp` file, while other types signals (such as Radio Frequncy Interference, RFI) are stored as `compamp` files.
-The only difference between these types is that `archive-compamp` files contains signal across the entire bandwith observed by the ATA, while the `compamp` files contains just the data for the subband where `non-Candidate` signals was observed.
+The raw data for a signal that is categorized as a `Candidate` is stored as an `archive-compamp` file, while other types signals are stored as `compamp` files.
+The only difference between these file types is that the `archive-compamp` contains signal across the entire bandwith observed by the ATA, while the `compamp` files contains just the data for the subband where `non-Candidate` signals was observed.

-This API allows you to search for `Candidate`/`archive-compamp` files based upon their position in the sky, the RA/DEC values.
-(The `compamp` files are not yet available.)
-The SETI Public Data server will return to you the SignalDB row for each raw `archive-compamp` file, along with a temporary URL to download the `archive-compamp` file.
+This REST API allows you to search for `Candidate`/`archive-compamp` files based upon their position in the sky, the RA/DEC values.
+It will return to you the SignalDB row for each raw `archive-compamp` file, along with a temporary URL to download the `archive-compamp` file

 Further enhancements to this API will allow for finding data based on other attributes.

 ## API Reference